The Number One Reason People Give Up On Their Dreams Boil Down To This

 Market dynamics greatly influence how we expect professional careers to unfold.
 The influences that were prominent a generation ago are not the same as those prominent today.

-In the mid and late 20th century, most professionals committed to one company for their career.
-Job security was real, and most saw losing a job as a black mark.
-At one point, the resume alone secured the job, and a college degree was a major differentiator in hiring, career advancement, and commanding respect from others in the industry.
+In the mid- to late 20th century, most professionals were committed to a single company for their careers.
+Job security was real, and most saw losing a job as a black mark on their record.
+At one point, a resume alone secured the job, and a college degree was a major differentiator in hiring, career advancement, and commanding respect in the industry.

-Nowadays, these factors have taken a backseat to the power of results, flexibility, and commanding attention.
-People have learned to look past vivid orators who paint rosy pictures without delivering on their promises.
+Nowadays, these factors have taken a back seat to results, flexibility, and commanding attention.
+People have learned to look past vivid orators who paint rosy pictures without fulfilling their promises.
 Tech companies move quickly as they adapt to increasing headwinds in the marketplace.
-Job security is a career relic that has diminished in its power in professional career choices.
+Job security is a career relic; its power to shape professional choices has diminished.

 With these changes in the marketplace, the number of opportunities afforded to us has exploded.
-Still, some continue believing these illusions because they make them comfortable, despite the fact that many stories and data point in the other direction.
+Still, some continue to believe these illusions because they make them comfortable, even though many stories and data points dehaze them.

 Overcoming The Illusion